Yuchen-PLB/ECS171-FP/README.md

 ![alt text](pictures/reg_2.png)
 ![alt text](pictures/reg_3.png)
 ![alt text](pictures/reg_4.png)

+These graphs are showing: Linear trend, Polynomial degree 2 trend, Polynomial degree 4 trend, and finally, Polynomial degree 2 trend.
+(From picture in upper left corner to upper right corner, then to picture in lower left corner and lower right corner correspondingly.)

 ### Part 3.2 Vendor Prediction with ANN Model
 This model predict the brand of CPU/GPU with expect to its 'Release Date Process Size (nm) TDP (W) Die Size (mm^2)	Transistors (million)	Freq (MHz)'.
 We enumerate the vendor to 0, 1, 2 as our y-label and normalize the properties mentioned above as our X.